Data-driven effective model shows a liquid-like deep learning: Introduction

-Physics methods have been applied to investigate the weight space structure of non-convex high-dimensional problems, e.g., the spherical/binary spin model approximation of deep neural networks~\cite{Fyo-2007,Lecun-2014,Huang-2018,Becker-2020}, and the weight space structure of binary perceptron problems~\cite{Huang-JPA2013,Huang-2014,Baldassi-2015}.
-However, one drawback of these studies lies at their strong assumptions to build toy models.
+Physics methods have been applied to investigate the weight space structure of non-convex high-dimensional problems, e.g., the spherical or binary spin model approximation of deep neural networks~\cite{Fyo-2007,Lecun-2014,Huang-2018,Becker-2020}, and the weight space structure of binary perceptron problems~\cite{Huang-JPA2013,Huang-2014,Baldassi-2015}.
+However, one drawback of these studies concerns their strong assumptions to build toy models.
 These models assume unstructured data as well as shallow networks, and moreover the learning behavior is far from the practical training procedure used in a typical deep learning.
-Therefore, the community has not reached conclusive analytic results about what the geometric structure of the deep-learning landscape looks like.
+Therefore, it is computationally hard to directly compute the weight space even beyond two-layer architectures, and moreover it remains elusive from an interpretable-model perspective what the geometric structure of the deep-learning landscape looks like and which key factor affects the landscape.
+In this paper, we restrict the theoretical analysis to deep networks of binary synapses, which is particularly important for robust and energy-efficient neuromorphic computation~\cite{Esser-2016,Roy-2019}.

 Here, from a conceptually different viewpoint, we propose a data-driven effective model, taking into account interactions among structured data, deep architectures, and training.
 We consider deep networks of binary weights that are amenable for theoretical analysis and moreover can be efficiently trained with mean-field methods~\cite{Shayer-2018}.
-Then the weight configurations realizing a high classification accuracy of the structured data are collected as a large ensemble, whose statistics is described by first-order and second-order moments.
-The maximum-entropy principle~\cite{Jaynes-1957} then applies to construct a minimal model of the weight space.
-The maximum-entropy principle is also a powerful tool to analyze neural population at the collective network-activity level~\cite{Nature-2006,Huang-2016}.
-This effective model of the practical deep learning is then analyzed from a statistical mechanics perspective, in which the geometric structure of the entire weight space can be characterized in different contexts: over-parametrization, under-parametrization and shallow networks.
-Many intriguing properties of the geometric structure can thus be revealed, providing a coherent picture about the landscape.
-Most interestingly, the results claim that deep learning shapes a large liquid-like core in the weight space for the central part of the architecture, pointing towards a general principle underlying the success of deep learning, in consistent with other studies from different angles~\cite{Yoshino-2020, Li-2020}.
+The weight configurations realizing a high classification accuracy of the structured data are collected as a large ensemble, whose statistics is described by first-order and second-order moments of the weight distribution.
+To construct an effective model of the weight space, the maximum-entropy principle~\cite{Jaynes-1957} is applied.
+This principle was previously used to analyze neural population at the collective network-activity level~\cite{Nature-2006,Huang-2016}.
+This effective model of the practical deep learning is then analyzed from an entropy landscape angle, in which the geometric structure of the entire weight space can be characterized in different contexts: over-parametrization, under-parametrization and shallow networks.